HD 111968

-HD 111968, also known by the Bayer designation n Centauri, is a single star in the southern constellation of Centaurus.
+HD 111968, also known by the Bayer designation n Centauri, is a binary star in the southern constellation of Centaurus.
 It is a white-hued star that is faintly visible to the naked eye with an apparent visual magnitude of +4.25.
-The star is located at a distance of approximately 149 light years from the Sun based on parallax.
+The star is located at a distance of approximately 149 light years based on parallax.
 The radial velocity of the star is poorly constrained, with an estimated value of 2.5 km/s.

-This is classified as an A-type star but there has been disagreement about the luminosity class.
+The primary component is classified as an A-type star but there has been disagreement about the luminosity class.
 A. de Vaucouleurs in 1957 found a class of III, suggesting this is an evolved giant star.
 O. J. Eggen gave a class of V in 1962, as did R. O. Gray and R. F. Garrison in 1989, indicating this is a main sequence star.
 In 1979, N. Houk found a class of IV, meaning this is a subgiant star.

-HD 111968 is a young star, some 400 million years old, with 1.6 times the mass of the Sun.
+It is a young star, some 900 million years old, with 2.07 times the mass of the Sun.
 It is spinning with a projected rotational velocity of 92 km/s.
-The star is radiating 34 times the luminosity of the Sun from its photosphere at an effective temperature of 7,835 K.
+The star is 3.3 times larger than the Sun, radiating 34 times the luminosity of the Sun from its photosphere at an effective temperature of 7,400 K.

+The secondary component is a K-type dwarf, still in the main sequence.
+It has 88% of the mass and 80% of the radius of the Sun, with an effective temperature of 5300 K. It is separated by 26 astronomical units from the primary, taking 80 years to complete an orbit around the system's center of mass.
+It is likely responsible for the X-ray emission coming from the system.